sklppr/releasenotes/README.md

 - add your own message,
 - include the branch name,
 - filter issues by type,
+- change how issues are grouped,
-- change how issues are grouped and
+- change how issues are displayed and
 - change the release notes file name.

 ## Installation